ShrustiC/receipt-processor-challenge/README.md

 5. Server starts on http://localhost:8080
 ---

-## Run the application
+## Test the application
 ### POST request
+Open a new terminal window.
 Run the following command to POST the receipt

 ```bash
     curl -X POST -H "Content-Type: application/json" -d '{